Internal

 Link

-but additional types of analyses may be used.
-As outlined on the Term Paper Webpage,
+This Research Paper must utilize a socio historical analysis but additional types of analyses may be used.

-the following components are required for this Short Paper ( all other components are optional )
+As outlined on the Research Paper Web page, the following components are required for this Research Paper ( all other components are optional )

-20. Outline on the Short Paper Assessment
+Outline on the Research Paper Assessment

 1. Title Page